Yuta2368/python-akamai-cli-find-behaviors/readme.md

 # Akamai find-behaviors
-This program finds matching behaviors by given URL path to help identify which behaviors could be applied.
-It should be useful when working with complex property configs.
+This program finds matching behaviors by the given URL path to help identify which behaviors could be applied.
+It should be useful when working with complex property configurations.
-This program takes two kinds of behaviors below.
+This program handles two types of behaviors described below.
 #### behavior_name
 - cpCode (Content Provider Code)
 - caching (Caching)